 According to an 18-count indictment unsealed last week, Cannon-Grant and her husband, Clark Grant, 38, of Taunton, Massachusetts, are accused of using charitable contributions to cover personal expenses such as hotel stays, automobile rentals, auto repairs, restaurant meals, nail salon visits, and personal travel.

 According to the indictment, Canon-Grant also got $33,426 in pandemic funding.
-She was also compensated in the tens of thousands of dollars by private firms for promoting ‘diversity’ programmes.
+She was also compensated in the tens of thousands of dollars by private firms for promoting ‘diversity’ programs.

 One of the payments was a $75,000 gift from the Phantom Gourmet television show, a Boston-based media company.

-‘Unemployment had an effect on me.
+‘Unemployment affected me.
 According to officials, Cannon-Grant contacted her husband on March 26, 2021, informing him that she had been apprehended and that she needed to furnish paperwork by June or risk repaying the whole sum.

 The pair was charged last Monday with wire fraud, conspiracy, and making false representations to a home finance agency in an 18-count indictment.